 From Rocky Gorge, we backtracked a short distance to drive up Bear Notch Road.
 Bear Notch provides a scenic drive along a mountainside and more roadside pullouts for some gorgeous photo opportunities.

 At the end of Bear Notch Road, drive north to Crawford Notch State Park.
 Here, you can explore the backroads and snap photos of all the beautiful fall colors.
 A side-trip option in this area is a hike up the Mount Willard trail.
 It’s a relatively steep, but short 3.2-mile round-trip hike to a clifftop overlooking Crawford Notch.
 The views from there are unreal!
 Again, unfortunately, the weather wasn’t cooperating so we had to skip this one.

 Next, continue north where you have the option of taking a short detour to the Mt Washington Cog Railway.
-Here, you can catch an old-school train up to the summit of Mt Washington, the tallest mountain in the northeastern US at 6,289 feet.
+Here, you can catch an old-school train up to the summit of Mount Washington, the tallest mountain in the northeastern US at 6,289 feet.
 Due to the bad weather, we kept driving, but if you are a fan of trains then this should not be missed!

 Day 5 – White Mountains